First Time Homebrewers

 Is My Beer Contaminated?
 Troubleshoot Your Homebrew

 If your first batch is not the best beer you have ever had, there are generally only two possible reasons:

 Contamination.
 If a microorganism other than your brewer's yeast got in your batch you will likely know it.
 Vinegar flavor, mud puddle, locker room/dirty socks, or compost pile odors are classic signs of contamination.
 (These contaminators won't kill you, but they might make you sad or discouraged if you have to dump out all that hard work.)
 Analyze your routine.
 If you can figure out the source of contamination, fix it and try again.
 Sanitization does get easier as you brew more.

 Not what you expected.
 There are many nuances you can add as you gain brewing experience, among them: specialty grains, boiling of a larger wort volume (and add less water to the fermenter), more complex hopping, efficient wort cooling, liquid yeast cultures, dry hopping, and all-grain brewing, wherein you start from grain instead of extract.
-A simple improvement is to add a "secondary fermentation" step: When fermentation has finished, transfer the beer to another carboy for two weeks or so.
-This can give you clearer, cleaner beer.
+These additional procedures offer more options, more ways to tweak your product.
+Good brewing notes and more attention to details will allow you to customize your flavors, too.

 For more specific troubleshooting guidelines, refer to our troubleshooting chart found here.